logivad/ng-constants-json-loader/README.md

 }
 ```

-we will get a module
+the loader will emit an angular module

 ``` javascript
 angular.module("constants", [])